robotzurg/HalcyoniteTweaks/HalcyoniteTweaks/HalcyoniteTweakThunderstore/README.md

 - Potentially damage/knockback changes

 ## Credits
+- PlNK for the mod icon, the goat
 - Moffein for the freeze/stun fix.
 His RiskyTweaks mod does the same thing, so the fix here just gets disabled if that fix is enabled on that mod.
 - Nuxlar, for his Halcyonite Fixes mod that is now deprecated.
 A lot of the ideas from this mod come from that, and I got permission from him to update his HalcyoniteFixes mod code to work with the newer SOTS versions!